a-sit-plus/signum/README.md

 #### Platform Verifiers

 Not every platform supports every algorithm parameter.
-For example, iOS does not support raw ECDSA verification (of pre-hashed data).
+For example, iOS does not support raw ECDSA verification (of pre-hashed data) for curve P-521.
 If you use `.verifierFor`, and this happens, the library will transparently substitute a pure-Kotlin implementation.

 If this is not desired, you can specifically enforce a platform verifier by using `.platformVerifierFor`.